TechGrounds-Cloud8/cloud8-Killian97/assignments answers w2/NTW-01/NTW-01 answer.md

 ### Results

 - ### The OSI model

+    When Data gets send from layer 7 every layer will add a header to the data before sending it to the next layer, in these headers the layer puts information needed for the next layer.
+When receiving data the headers are checked processed and removed before sending it to the next layer.
+This process repeats until all data is send and received.

 1. **Layer 7 (Application layer):** This is the layer closest to the user and as the name of the layer suggests, it is the layer that displays the data, it is also the only layer that has direct interaction with the user.
 Layer 7 creates connections between the end to end users, a example for this is "HTTP".
 HTTP enables internet connection.

 2. **Layer 6 (presentation layer):** This layer Compresses date it gets from layer 7 making the data smaller and creating more efficient communincation.
 This also goes the other way, when this layer receives compressed data it translates/converts it and makes it presentable for layer 7.